xx-liu-2244/CV_logo_detection/README.md

 # ROBOFLOW
-By Domenique: I registered using my institutional mail and it gives me the possibility to upload up to 10k images.
+By Domenique: if you register as a public account it gives you the possibility to upload up to 10k images.

 #1.
-In a new LogoDet project, Upload the annot_train.csv file
+In a new LogoDet project, upload the annot_train.csv file

 #2.
 Upload only the train folder with images (coordinate with the others: upload only the images that were not already processed by someone else.
 I put the first 10k of train).
 Choose the option 100% training: